abcdabcd987/distributed-consensus-simulator/docs/report.rst

 Chain quality
-    : In any honest node’s chain, any sufficiently long window of consecutive blocks contains a certain fraction of blocks that are mined by honest nodes.
+    : In any honest node’s chain, any sufficiently long window of consecutive blocks contain a certain fraction of blocks that are mined by honest nodes.

 Consistency